aervnu/aervnu.moe/README.md

-# aervnu.moe (Optimizing CSS, might be broken for a while)
+# aervnu.moe (Migrating to NextJS.
+Will be broken for quite a while)

 Yes, my website.
 Please open a PR if you have any suggestions for it.